ahmdrz/rp/README.md

   // Round-Robin only works if you add more than 1 endpoint
   // weights must be positive and greater than 0 proxy.Add(newURL("https://api.server1.com"), 1)

+  // You can also change DNS if you want using proxy.ChangeDNS("8.8.8.8"...)

   proxy.ListenAndServe("0.0.0.0:8080")
 }